-- The purpose of your trip is to enter the United States for business of a legitimate nature
+- Purpose of your trip is to enter the United States temporarily for business or pleasure;

-- You plan to remain for a specific limited period of time
+- Plan to remain for a specific, limited period;

-- You have the funds to cover the expenses of the trip and your stay in the United States
+- Provide evidence of funds to cover expenses in the United States;

-- You have a residence outside the United States in which you have no intention of abandoning, as well as other binding ties which will ensure your return abroad at the end of the visit
+- Residence outside the United States as well as other binding ties that will ensure their departure from the United States at the end of the visit.

 You may be exempt from the visa requirement if you are from a visa waiver country.

 If your country is listed on the State Department’s list of visa waiver countries, you may not need a B-1 visa stamp to enter the United States and engage in your business visitor activities.
 If you choose this route, you will only be allowed to stay in the United States for a maximum of 90 days at a time and, except in an emergency, cannot extend that time.
 Note that persons from certain other countries, such as Canada, are also exempt from the visa requirement but are not subject to the 90-day rule.

 See the Department of State informational document for more information.

 - Complete the online visa application form DS-160.